 Director – Anna Loveman Silver Cross Mother

-On November 21, 2014 Anna’s son Craftsman Kyle Sinclair died in a tragic accident on base in Petawawa, ON and her focus turned to helping Military Veterans, past, present and future.
+On November 21, 2014 Anna’s son Craftsman Kyle Sinclair died of wounds in a tragic incident on base in Petawawa, ON and her focus turned to helping Military, Veterans, past and present, future.

 3. Charlene McInnis

 Director – Robin McCormack – Memorial Cross Father